Mona-Roza/Notes/About Server & About Linux/README.md

 ### Getting Started
-   In this section we'll talk about the key pairs, commands and packages when we using server.
+   In this section we'll talk about the key pairs, commands and packages when we are using server.
 If you have any ideas or feedbacks about my notes, you can type in issues, you'll help me and the other learners.

 ### Create Instance with AWS